Course overview

 Career opportunities

-This award enables you to further develop your knowledge and understanding of history taking and physical assessment for minor injury and illness which may be encountered in practice, and enhance and develop your clinical assessment decision-making skills to ensure your accountability and professionalism when making an autonomous referral in practice.
+Further develop your knowledge and understanding of history taking and physical assessment for minor injury and illness which may be encountered in practice.
+Enhance and develop your clinical assessment decision-making skills to ensure your accountability and professionalism when making an autonomous referral.

 Learning platform